hydro-informatics/hydro-informatics.github.io/pages/python-basics/pypckg.md

 ## Import packages or modules

 Importing a package or module in *Python* makes external functions and other elements (such as objects) of modules accessible in a script.
-The functions and other elements are stored within another *Python* file (`.py`) in some */site_packages/* folder of the interpreter environments.
-Thus, in order to use a non-standard package, it needs to be downloaded and installed first.
-Standard packages (e.g., `os`, `math`) are always accessible and other can be added with *conda* ([read the installation instructions](hypy_install.html#install-pckg)).
+The functions and other elements are stored within another *Python* file (`.py`) and/or in some */site_packages/* folder of the interpreter environments.
+Thus, in order to use a non-standard package, the package needs to be downloaded and installed first.
+Standard packages (e.g., `os`, `math`) are always accessible and other can be added (i.e., downloaded and installed at once) with *conda* ([read the installation instructions](https://hydro-informatics.github.io/hypy_install.html#install-pckg)) or *pip* (`pip install some-package`).

 {% include note.html content="There is a **difference between modules and packages**.
 Modules are single or multiple files that can be imported as one import (e.g., `import a_module`).
 Packages are a collection of modules in a directory with a defined package hierarchy, which enables the import of individual modules (e.g. `from a_package.module import a_function`).
 Packages are therefore also modules, but with a hierarchy definition (i.e., a `__path__` attribute and a `__init__.py` file).
+Moreover, a ***library*** includes multiple packages.
 Sounds fuzzy?
 Read this page down to the bottom and come back here to re-read this note." %}

 The `os` package provides some useful system-terminal like commands, for example, to manage folder directories.
 So let's import this essential package.